Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Endometriosis

-Extreme cramping and bleeding isn’t the only sign of endometriosis.
+Extreme cramping and menstrual bleeding isn’t the only sign of endometriosis.
 You may also experience:

 • Trouble becoming pregnant